d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 for epoch in range(num_epochs):
     # Assuming the number of examples can be divided by the batch size, all
-    # the examples in the training data set are used once in one epoch
+    # the examples in the training dataset are used once in one epoch
     # iteration.
 The features and tags of mini-batch examples are given by X
     # and y respectively
     for X, y in data_iter(batch_size, features, labels):